Skip to main content

 Enter the counted quantity

-The system shows the expected quantity.
-Enter what you actually counted.
+The system shows the current expected quantity on the system.
+Enter what you physically counted.

 4